Treaty Rights: Whose Rights Are They?

 July 20, 2018 – 7:00 pm

-(Click on poster or here for a printable PDF)
+(Click here for a printable PDF poster)

 Joseph Naytowhow is a gifted Plains/Woodland Cree (nehiyaw) singer/songwriter, storyteller, and voice, stage and film actor from the Sturgeon Lake First Nation Band in Saskatchewan.
 As a child, Joseph was influenced by his grandfather’s traditional and ceremonial chants as well as the sounds of the fiddle and guitar.
 Today he is renowned for his unique style of Cree/English storytelling, combined with original contemporary music and traditional First Nations drum and rattle songs.